New Spring Press Catalog

 The Truth Behind the Clinical Trial of the Enzyme Treatment of Cancer

-In this book, Dr. Nicholas Gonzalez exposes what went wrong with the clinical trial; Pancreatic proteolytic enzyme therapy compared with gemcitabine-based chemotherapy for the treatment of pancreatic cancer,” sponsored by the National Center for Complementary and Alternative Medicine and the National Cancer Institute, conducted under the auspices of Columbia University.
+Dr. Nicholas Gonzalez exposes what went wrong with the clinical trial; Pancreatic proteolytic enzyme therapy compared with gemcitabine-based chemotherapy for the treatment of pancreatic cancer,” sponsored by the National Center for Complementary and Alternative Medicine and the National Cancer Institute, conducted under the auspices of Columbia University.
 Winner, Silver Award, Independent Book Publishers Association 2013 Benjamin Franklin Awards (Science category).
 Click here for more information and reviews …

 “What Should I Eat?”
 Lecture Recording